Awards & Scholarships

 2. popular publication (within the past 3 years)

 Publications can be a book, article, or monograph but must be relevant to wildlife management and conservation.
 The review committee will assess publications based on originality, impact on management and conservation science, and overall presentation.
 The Alberta Chapter will announce the winning publications at the annual conference.
-Each award will include a plaque presented to the authors at the joint ACTWS/CSTWS conference and the winning publication(s) will be recognized in the newsletter.
+Each award will include a plaque presented to the authors at the ACTWS conference and the winning publication(s) will be recognized in the newsletter.

 Please indicate category in the nomination.

-Deadline: January 19th, 2024
+Deadline: January 17th, 2025

 Apply using this Google Form.